-- 5. While holding the circuit board cover in place, turn the panel back over until the LCD lies facedown on a soft cloth and the under-side of the base is exposed. - 6.
-Insert and secure the eight Housing Screws (using a grounded Phillips-head screwdriver) into their respective locations (FIG. 15). - 7.
+- 5. While holding the outer housing and base plate in place, turn the panel back over until the LCD lies facedown on a soft cloth and the under-side of the base is exposed. - 6.
+Insert and secure the eight Housing Screws (using a grounded Phillips-head screwdriver) into their respective locations (FIG. 16). - 7.
 Replace any adhesive plastic "feet" that might have been removed during the removal process of the outer housing.
-These "feet" must be placed back onto their original locations so they can fit into their provided openings on the Battery Base.

-- 8. Grasp both the LCD and housing and then rotate the entire unit back onto a flat surface. - 9.
+These "feet" must be placed back onto their original locations so they can fit into their provided openings on the Battery Base. - 8.
+Grasp both the LCD and housing and then rotate the entire unit back onto a flat surface. - 9.
 Insert all connectors and apply power.